ocodista/trampar-de-casa/apps/render-roles-worker/README.md

 participant redis

 loop routine
-mainFunction->>+getRolesInBatches: get roles
+mainFunction->>+getRolesInBatches: Get roles
-getRolesInBatches->>+supabase: get activated roles supabase-->>-getRolesInBatches: Roles[]
+getRolesInBatches->>+supabase: Query activated roles supabase-->>-getRolesInBatches: Roles[]
 getRolesInBatches-->>-mainFunction: Roles[]
-mainFunction->>+parseAndStoreRole: render each roles parseAndStoreRole-->>-mainFunction: return id and HTML mainFunction->>+redis: Save rendered html end
+mainFunction->>+parseAndStoreRole: Render each role parseAndStoreRole-->>-mainFunction: Return id and HTML mainFunction->>+redis: Save rendered HTML end
 ```

-The [`mainFunction`](./src/renderRoles.tsx#6) is responsible to initiate supabase and redis. after this,
-execute [`getRolesInBatches`](#getrolesinbatches), and while get getRolesInBatches returns, we parser HTML and save on redis the result with [`parseAndStoreRole`](#parseandstorerolerole)

-## getRolesInBatches()

-This function is a [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) and makes a query to supabase with simple pagination.
-After this, we receives roles in little [batches](https://www.talend.com/resources/batch-processing/) and return.

-## parseAndStoreRole(Role[])

-This function receives an array of roles and uses role info to render static HTML and save the result on an in-memory database.
-In this case, redis.
+- **Main Function**

+  - Responsible for initializing Supabase and Redis.
+  - Executes `getRolesInBatches` to retrieve roles in batches.
+  - While `getRolesInBatches` is in progress, it parses roles into HTML and saves them in Redis using `parseAndStoreRole`.

+- **getRolesInBatches()**

+  - An `AsyncGenerator` function that queries Supabase with simple pagination.
+  - Queries roles in small batches and returns them.

+- **parseAndStoreRole**
+  - Extracts the `id` from the `role` object.
+  - Parses the role information into static HTML using the `parseHTML` function.
+  - Saves the rendered HTML in the Redis database with the key format `role:${id}`.